Go Back Email LinkDownload PDF

 • In a small bowl, combine the rice vinegar, light and dark soy sauces, 2 teaspoons cornstarch, and the sugar.
 Whisk to blend and set aside.

-• In a medium bowl, combine the garlic, chilies, white and light green parts of the green onions, and the ground black pepper.
+• In a medium bowl, combine the garlic, ginger, chilies, white and light green parts of the green onions, and the ground peppercorns or black pepper.
 Set aside.

 • In a wok or large skillet, heat 2 tablespoons of peanut oil over high heat.
 When the oil is hot and shimmering, add the marinated chicken.
 Cook, stirring constantly, for 4 minutes.
 Remove the chicken to a bowl and set aside.

 • Add 1 tablespoon of oil to the wok or skillet and lower the heat to medium-low.
-When the oil is hot, add the bowl of stir-fry ingredients (the garlic, ginger, chilies, light green and white parts of the green onions, and the black pepper).
+When the oil is hot, add the bowl of stir-fry ingredients (the garlic, ginger, chilies, white and light green parts of the green onions, and the ground sichuan peppers or black pepper).
 Stir-fry for 2 minutes.

 • Add the chicken back to the wok or skillet and increase the heat to high.
 Stir-fry for 2 minutes longer.